-- Respectful communication and cooperation among all employees. - Teamwork and employee participation, fostering the representation of all employee perspectives. - Work/life balance through flexible work schedules to accommodate employees' varying needs. - Learning about and, where appropriate, providing assistance in the communities near NOVAGOLD's projects to promote a greater understanding and respect for diversity in those communities.
+- Respectful communication and cooperation among all employees. - Teamwork and employee participation, fostering the representation of all employee perspectives. - Work/life balance through flexible work schedules to accommodate employees' varying needs.

 Employees who believe they have been subjected to any kind of discrimination that conflicts with the company's diversity policy and initiatives should seek assistance from a supervisor or an HR representative.